aio-libs/aiohttp-mako/README.rst

     :target: https://coveralls.io/r/aio-libs/aiohttp_mako

 mako_ template renderer for `aiohttp.web`__ based on aiohttp_jinja2_.
 Library
-supports almost same api.
+has almost same api and support python 3.5 (PEP492_) syntax.
 It is used in aiohttp_debugtoolbar_.

 __ aiohttp_web_

 Example
 -------

 .. code:: python